‘Who will take care of my disabled child when I’m gone?’

 “The first thing parents need to do is educate themselves about their child’s needs, both now and in the long term,” says Merrill Wealth Management Advisor Donovan Filpi, who works with The Special Needs Team, a California-based advisor group focused on helping families with disabled children.
 Talk with other parents of similarly disabled kids, he suggests, to get an honest picture of what life can be like for the child and the family going forward.

-Though, at 10, Evan is now able to walk and even talk through an electronic communication device, he still lives with intermittent paralysis, unpredictable seizures and intellectual, physical and behavioral delays.
+Though, at 11, Evan is now able to walk and even talk through an electronic communication device, he still lives with intermittent paralysis, unpredictable seizures and intellectual, physical and behavioral delays.
 Many families with disabled kids try to convince themselves that things will somehow all work out.
 “And maybe they will,” says Dan, “but what we realized is that we have to plan for every outcome.”

-Pie chart showing how medical costs are covered for children with special needs.
+Pie chart showing how medical costs are covered for children with special healthcare needs.
 See link below for breakdown.

 Preparing for the future